Dorothy Fowler: Life

 Fowler lives on Waiheke Island, a gulf island in the Auckland harbour.
-Prior to becoming a writer, she worked in a variety of jobs including building and boatbuilding, before returning to university as an adult student to study ancient history and archaeology.
-While completing her Bachelor of Arts in ancient history and archaeology at the University of Auckland, she needed one more paper to complete her degree, so she picked up a course in creative writing taken by acclaimed writer Witi Ihimaera, famous for writing Whale Rider.
+Prior to becoming a writer, she worked in a variety of jobs including building and boatbuilding, before returning to the University of Auckland to study ancient history and archaeology.
+While completing her degree, she discovered she needed one final credit to graduate which prompted her to enroll in a creative writing course.

 Writing

-Fowler studied for a master's degree in Creative Writing, and was mentored by Witi Ihimaera, and award-winning New Zealand novelist Emily Perkins.
+Fowler studied for a master's degree in Creative Writing, and was mentored by Witi Ihimaera, and New Zealand novelist Emily Perkins.
 She wrote the manuscript to her debut novel as part of her course assignment, a mystery based on an archeological dig set in Whakapirau.
 Fowler has described her taste in fiction as 'classic whodunnits'; Dorothy L. Sayers, Agatha Christie, Ngaio Marsh, and she used her recent archaeological research from her first degree to form the basis of the research for her first novel.